MinnTac: History

-Many early mines on the Mesabi were controlled by East Coast financiers.
-John D. Rockefeller bought the Merritt brothers' holdings in February 1894.
-That April, Andrew Carnegie loaned Oliver $500,000 for half of Oliver's stock so he could compete with Rockefeller.
+In 1896, Carnegie increased his ownership stake in Oliver Mining Co. to 83.3 percent.

 Since Carnegie owned steel mills but Rockefeller didn't, Rockefeller had virtually no other options than to sell his ore to Carnegie.
 As a result, the three men reached a compromise in 1896: Oliver would mine the ore, Rockefeller's railroad system would transport the product, and Carnegie would transform it into steel.
 This agreement was finalized in 1901, and U.S. Steel (USS) was incorporated as the largest corporation in the world.

 Oliver mines were originally clustered on the eastern end of the Mesabi.
 In 1900, however, investors Chester Adgate Congdon and Guilford G. Hartley acquired mineral leases on the western end of the Range near the town of Nashwauk.
 The ore in this area was sandier than the ore mined on the eastern end, so it needed processing in order to be used in a steel mill.
 This processing is called concentration because ore is concentrated into a higher-grade product.
 Because of the high costs associated with processing, the businessmen approached Oliver Iron Mining Company with an investment opportunity.
 In 1904, Oliver invested $10 million in a concentration plant that would serve this area, which the corporation referred to as the "Canisteo District".
 The plant, called the Trout Lake Concentrator, transformed the region, helping existing towns like Bovey and Calumet grow.
 In addition, the towns of Coleraine, Marble, and Taconite were directly built by Oliver to house workers in the newly developing region.